ihr-it-projekt/DayZModsInfo/DayZLife/Configs/CarConfig.md

             ]
         }
     ],
-    "carTypesToStore": [ // Types of cars that can be stored "OffroadHatchback",
+    "carTypesToStore": [ // Types.md of cars that can be stored "OffroadHatchback",
         "OffroadHatchback_Blue",
         "OffroadHatchback_White",